The Family McMullen Bond…

 Sean Connery Movie, Family Business – Trailer (1989), Johisfas and pictures @ Tri-star pictures

 The film starts with Vito (Hoffman) visiting his in-laws for dinner.
 His son Adam (Broderick) is there and he tells him he has dropped out of college.
-This family meal is interrupted from a call from Jessie (Connery) requesting for help with bail money having been arrested after assaulting a police man.
+This family meal is interrupted by a call from Jessie (Connery) requesting help with bail money having been arrested after assaulting a policeman.

-Adam is close to both men, however there is a long-term rift between Vito and his father due to his father’s ongoing criminal activities.
-Vito feels Adam should stay away from Jessie due to Jessie his a colourful criminal past.
-Vito was part of it, before he cleaned up his act after Adam was born and has put this behind him.
-Vito now has his own thriving business, and hopes his son will have a stable future, away from crime.
+Adam is close to both men, however, there is a long-term rift between Vito and his father due to his father’s ongoing criminal activities.
+Vito feels Adam should stay away from Jessie due to Jessie his colourful criminal past.
+Vito was part of it before he cleaned up his act after Adam was born and has put this behind him.
+Vito now has his own thriving business and hopes his son will have a stable future, away from crime.

 Jessie in turn wants Vito to join them as they need a third accomplice.
-However Vito is irate at Adam for wanting to take part in this fearing it will ruin his life.
-At a Irish wake, surrounded by policemen, the three men discuss this further and the cynical Vito is won over, stating he will join them in carrying out this heist..
+However, Vito is irate at Adam for wanting to take part in this fearing it will ruin his life.
+At an Irish wake, surrounded by policemen, the three men discuss this further and the cynical Vito is won over, stating he will join them in carrying out this heist…

 By including this scene, it should have led to a completely different ending to the film.
 The scenes after this scene was shown could have led to the ending our heroes and this cast – and we viewers – deserve.